votchallenge/website/contents/challenges.md

 <a href="/vot2017/" class="challengebutton text-primary">
 <img class="logo" src="/img/vot2017_logo_website.png" alt="VOT2017" />
 <h3>VOT2017 challenge</h3>
-<p class="description">VOT2017 challenge will conclude with a workshop at ICCV 2017.</p>
+<p class="description">The VOT2017 challenge will be the 5th visual object tracking challenge.
+Results will be presented at VOT workshop at ICCV2017.
+This year the VOT dataset has been refreshed, the winner will be determined on sequestered dataset and a real-time experiment has been introduced.</p>
 </a>
 </div>